ericbutz/developer-portal/app/guides/send-money/fetch-funding-sources.md

 $fsApi = new DwollaSwagger\FundingsourcesApi($apiClient);

-$fundingSources = $fsApi->getAccountFundingSources($accountUrl);
+$fundingSources = $fsApi->getAccountFundingSources($accountUrl, $removed = false);
 # Access desired information in response object fields
 print($fundingSources->_embedded) # => PHP associative array of _embedded contents in schema
 ?>
 ```

-When the funding sources are successfully retrieved, you will receive a `200` HTTP response with the details of the funding sources.
-After retrieving the funding sources, we recommend storing the full URL for future use as it will be referenced when creating the transfer to this user’s bank account.
+When the funding sources list is successfully retrieved, you will receive a `200` HTTP response with the details of each funding source.
+After retrieving your list of funding sources, we recommend storing the full URL for future use as it will be referenced when creating the transfer to your user’s bank account.

-## Step 3B: Fetch your Customer's list of Available Funding Sources
+## Step 3B: Fetch your Customer's list of available funding sources

 Use the [list an Customer’s funding sources](https://docs.dwolla.com/#list-funding-sources-for-a-customer) endpoint to fetch a list of your own funding sources.
 You’ll need the Customer URL which can be [retrieved from the API.](https://docs.dwolla.com/#list-and-search-customers)